t-animal/pocketdisco/README.md

 # Contributing
 Want a song in the disco?
 Sure, if it fits the set!
 Send a ~15 second snippet as mp3 to tilman-disco@t-animal.de.
 No guarantees that it will be included.

+# Debugging
+As the disco runs as a systemd service, check `journalctl -rb disco.service` in case of problems.